idaholab/virtual_test_bed/doc/content/template.md

 Walk through the main kernel/blocks, show snippets of example inputs when needed.

-The markdown source can be as simple as the following:
+The markdown source can be as simple as the following to show the `EOS` block from the `msre_loop.i` input file:

 ```language=bash
 !listing msr/msre/msre_loop_1d.i block=EOS language=cpp